nymea/nymea-docs/src/pages/documentation/developers/clients/nymea-app-lib.md

 ### Prerequisites

 At first, Qt needs to be installed.
 The minimum Qt version for nymea:app is 5.9.
-However, that requirement is mostly because of the usage of QtQuick.Controls 2 in the QML part.
-If only the libraries are required, it might be possible to also build with
-Qt 5.6.
-This however is not a requirement we test at this point so it might require smaller changes backporting to older versions.
+Qt6 is not yet supported.

 The recommended way to install Qt for nymea:app is to use the Qt online installer from [qt.io](http://qt.io).
 The required modules
 are: